marcelpetrick/machineLearningWithPython/pip_usage.md

 pip install NAME
 - install more packages

+# update pip itself
+python -m pip install --upgrade pip
+# install most of the needed libs
-python -m pip install --upgrade pip pip install --upgrade --user numpy scipy pandas matplotlib sklearn jupyter tensorflow-gpu keras
+pip install --upgrade --user numpy scipy pandas matplotlib sklearn jupyter tensorflow-gpu keras opencv-python

 TODO: what does the "user" flag do?
 TODO: how to upgrade all packages to the very latest version?
+TODO: tensorflow with some AMD Radeon GPU?!?